Qronicle/tampermonkey/README.md

-# tampermonkey
+# User Scripts

-Collection of user scripts for Tampermonkey
+Collection of user scripts for Tampermonkey or similar